Is Your Potentially Toxic High-Performer Sabotaging Your Culture?

 1. Show Concern

-Start with acknowledging your high performer’s competence and impact.
+Start with acknowledging your potentially toxic high performer’s competence and impact.
 Something like, “You’re smart and your results are on fire.
-AND I’m deeply concerned that the way you’re showing up is going to derail your career.
+And, I’m deeply concerned that the way you’re showing up is going to derail your career.
 Would you be open to some exploration around this issue?”

-2. Show Her the Data and Get Specific With Examples
+2. Show Your Potentially Toxic High Performer the Data and Get Specific With Examples

 If you’re the boss, your opinion will matter a bit, but not if they see you as a temporary stepping stone to tolerate.
 Offer a 360-degree assessment, or have him do it himself,